anvth/CarND-MPC-Project/reflections.md

 - Any existing oscillation would get amplified.

 In order to overcome above effects, I set the timestamp length and elapsed duration to a relatively high value.
 Also, I increased the penalty on the use of actuators.

+Apart from these, I also added an additional step to predict the location of the vehicle after 100ms or 0.1 seconds.
+I have used the same update equations as those in MPC model, except I have set the "dt" to be equal to the latency value.
+These predicted values are then fed into the true model.
+Since, the value of x, y and psi are expected to be zero right after the coordinate transformation, the update statements are relatively simple(lines 134-145 - main.cpp).